-- 2.1.1 In addition to the provisions of Section 1 above, the work day for classroom teacher members of the unit shall begin fifteen (15) minutes prior to the beginning of the first regular period of the school day.
+2.1.1 In addition to the provisions of Section 1 above, the work day for classroom teacher members of the unit shall begin fifteen (15) minutes prior to the beginning of the first regular period of the school day.
 "Shall begin" means the unit member is to be on campus working on professional duties and available to students and/or administrators.
-A unit member with no first period class will be in an agreed upon location. - 2.1.2 Unit members shall be on campus and working, except for the unit member's lunch period, until the end of the last regularly scheduled period of the school day, except as provided in Section 5.7 of this article.
+A unit member with no first period class will be in an agreed upon location.